About the Press

 Our philosophy and vision

 One of the characteristics of our catalogue we are most proud of is that one-book authors are a rarity.
-The norm is for our authors, including many of our most successful who could publish anywhere, choose to stay with Seven Stories, and also for us to stay with the authors on our list.
+The norm is for our authors, including many of our most successful who could publish anywhere, to choose to stay with Seven Stories, and also for us to stay with the authors on our list.
 It is more common to see six or eight or ten books from one author on our list than to see only one.
 We think this shows that once our authors know us well, they want to keep on with us; and that the better we know our authors, the better we are able to publish them well.

 Under the direction of publisher Dan Simon, perhaps no other small independent house in America has consistently attracted so many important voices away from corporate publishing.
 Part of our goal is to at least provide a viable alternative, so that writers who would rather go with a smaller, independent, politically engaged publisher, where profits from bestsellers are redirected towards the acquisition of books that might not otherwise be published, and where there is a guiding social mission, at least have the choice.
 Authors of note should not have to feel that the only publishers are the corporate ones.
 Seven Stories isn’t the only such publisher, needless to say.
 We’re part of a vibrant community of smaller houses doing great work, like Akashic, Beacon, Bellevue Literary, Cinco Puntos, Coach House, Coffeehouse, Ig, Feminist, Graywolf, Haymarket, Melville House, Monthly Review, Milkweed, New Press, OR Books, Other Press, Parallax, and Verso, to name just a handful of the presses in this vibrant counter-culture, each one with its own strengths.

-On several notable occasions, Seven Stories has stepped in to publish important books that were being refused the right to publish for political reasons, including Dark Alliance: The CIA, the Contras and the Crack Cocaine Explosion by Pulitzer Prize–winning journalist Gary Webb, Citizen Newhouse by Carol Felsenthal, The Others by pseudonymous Saudi Arabian queer author Seba al-Herz, All Things Censored by distinguished journalist and death row inmate Mumia Abu-Jamal, My Times: A Memoir of Dissent by John L. Hess, and 10,000 Dresses by Marcus Ewert and Rex Ray.
+On several notable occasions, Seven Stories has stepped in to publish important books that were being refused the right to publish for political reasons, including Dark Alliance: The CIA, the Contras and the Crack Cocaine Explosion by Pulitzer Prize–winning journalist Gary Webb, Citizen Newhouse by Carol Felsenthal, The Others by pseudonymous Saudi Arabian queer author Seba al-Herz, All Things Censored by distinguished journalist and activist Mumia Abu-Jamal, My Times: A Memoir of Dissent by John L. Hess, and 10,000 Dresses by Marcus Ewert and Rex Ray.
 But much of what we do in defense of free speech is more nuanced.
 We keep all our books in print.
 The only time we will put an edition of a book out of print is when we have another edition of the same book in print that is either more affordable or more up to date.
 For example, we will let a hardcover go out of print once there is a paperback out that replaces it.
 And we will do a less commercial, or even a less narrative work by an author whose more commercial books we also publish.

 Seven Stories is the authors we publish and the books they write.
 Seven Stories is also the people who work here and contribute on a daily basis to the books and to the ongoing project, or have worked here and take something of their experience here with them when and wherever they go.
 In our catalogue we name our current staff, our foreign agents and distributors, and our board of advisors, but also, as “fellow travelers,” key former staff that continue to bring us projects or help our work in other ways.
-Were you not to read a single book, but came and visited and met the people who work at Seven Stories you might come away with the same complete sense of Seven Stories and the books we publish.
+Were you not to read a single book, but came and visited and met the people who work at Seven Stories, you might come away with the same complete sense of Seven Stories and the books we publish.
 Funny thing.

 We are completely independent.
 We publish in English, in Spanish, in hardcover, and paperback, usually with simultaneous e-book editions in all major e-formats, books as long as 1,500 pages, and pamphlets or children’s books as short as 28 pages, for adults, for young adults and for children.
 Occasionally we have produced our own audiobooks (though far more often we sublicense the audio rights to our books to audiobook publishers).